Injection Molding Chillers Manufacturer | Geson Chiller

 In the continuous production process, the chilled water system of the chiller is required to cool the mold to shorten the plastic condensing time and improve the dimensional accuracy of the workpiece.

-Molding quality and surface quality, this is the working principle of injection molding water chillers, injection molding water chillers generally use water-cooled box chillers.
+Molding quality and surface quality, this is the working principle of injection molding water chillers, injection molding water cooled chillers generally use water-cooled box chillers.

-If the chiller is applied to the cooling of molding molds of plastic processing machinery, it can greatly improve the surface finish of plastic products, reduce the surface marks and internal stress of plastic products, make the products do not shrink or deform, facilitate the demolding of plastic products, and accelerate product shaping.
+If the chiller is applied to the cooling cycle of molding molds of plastic processing machinery, it can greatly improve the surface finish of plastic industry products, reduce the surface marks and internal stress of plastic industry products, make the products do not shrink or deform, facilitate the demolding of plastic products, and accelerate product shaping.

 Thereby greatly improving the production efficiency of the plastic molding machine;